andypowe11/AWS-Alexa-Pingdom-Skill/README.md

 Create a custom slot called LIST_OF_WEBSITES and populate it with the names of all your Pingdom checks.

-Use the ARN of your new Lambda function as the Endpoint of the new skill.
+Use the ARN of your new Lambda function as the 'Endpoint' of the new skill.

-That's it, you're pretty much done.
+That's it!
+You're pretty much done.
 You do not need to publish this skill to use it yourself.

 If you modify the lambda.js code, you can redeploy with: